gkemmey/gray_matter/_posts/2020-07-17-filling-out-pdfs.md

 form.save("out/osha_form_300_with_grid.pdf")
 ```

-So that's all the pieces put together -- `prawn` and `combine_pdf` 🤝 As a bonus, being able to lay a grid over our original PDF is incredibly useful for figuring out where we should draw our text boxes when we're filling out the form.

-## A more compete example 📝
+This isn't a pointless example -- we're going to use that grid to help us properly lay out text boxes when we fill out the form for real.
+That's not filling out a form, but that's all the tools -- `prawn` and `combine_pdf` 🤝 -- put together.

+## Filling out a PDF form for reals 📝

-### Hold up a second
+### Hold up a second!

-I'm wanna show you what I did to fill out these [OSHA Forms](https://www.osha.gov/recordkeeping/new-osha300form1-1-04-FormsOnly.pdf).
-I think there's some interesting Ruby involved, but there's arguments for it being overcomplicated 🤷‍♂️
+I wanna look at a more complete example for filling out some OSHA forms.
+I think there's some interesting Ruby involved, but there's arguments for it being overcomplicated.
+Past this section, we're really just having fun with Ruby in the context of filling out a PDF.

-Anyway, you don't have to keep reading -- that grid example has everything you need.
+You don't have to keep reading -- that grid example has everything you need.
 At the end of the day, all you need are:

 1. Calls to `prawn`'s text_box method with options for where to draw it on the page like so: